-The requirements for medical staff and their level of qualification shall be established according to Applicable Legislation.
-Kits shall also include contents referenced in the Bloodborne Pathogens Exposure Control Standard.
+First aid kits shall also include contents referenced in the Bloodborne Pathogens Exposure Control Standard.

 If a Worker is injured or wounded (e.g., cut, scrape, open wound) during water washing operations (e.g., when operating or working near a water lance), seek medical attention.
 Such wounds have a high risk of infection.